roynehaa/portfolio/README.md

 ## Project Description

-The project involves the following key activities:
+The project involves the following key activity:

 - Perform portfolio optimization to generate the minimum variance portfolio using a diverse selection of Indian stocks.
 - Research and study various concepts like CAPM, Sharpe ratio, Risk vs Reward, Efficient frontier, and Beta factor.